 What role does technology play at TMS?

-Generally speaking, we believe in the value of limiting screen time for children.
+We believe in the value of limiting screen time for children.
 Photos are used for documentation purposes as they can be powerful reflective tools.
-A classroom laptop is occasionally used for researching a question that has emerged while at school.
+A classroom iPad is occasionally used for researching a question that has emerged while at school.

 Is music a part of the curriculum?

-Songs are integrated into our daily routine.
-Rhythm sticks, shakers, and stomping or clapping routines often accompany our daily songs.
+Songs are integrated into our routines.
+Rhythm sticks, shakers, and stomping or clapping routines often accompany songs.